Where to Recycle a Catalytic Converter in New Jersey

 A company that recycles a lot of catalytic converters is a really good sign – we recycle approximately 20,000 catalytic converters a week – and a company that works with large volumes knows exactly how to appraise a converter and will be on top of what the best market value is for your catalytic converter.
 While many scrap yards will agree to pay you for a catalytic converter, you should try to gauge whether they actually do it often or lack the knowledge to give you a good price.

 You should avoid working with a company that is a “middle man”.
 To get the best price, try to recycle with someone who, like us, have a processing facility.
 “Middlemen” have to make a profit themselves, and so you won’t get as much money for your catalytic converter.

-Does a local auto shop count as a “middle man”?
+Does a local junk yard count as a “middle man”?

 Yes, because they won’t be able to pay you the top price available for your catalytic converter.
 They will need to make a little money for the effort they take in taking it to be scrapped, and they also won’t have the tools or knowledge to value your catalytic converter properly.

 Contact Us Today To Recycle Your Catalytic Converter